AI-Mediated Communication Reshapes Social Structure in Opinion-Diverse Groups: Abstract

-Recent advances in artificial intelligence (AI) introduce a new layer of influence to this challenge \cite{hancock2020ai, burton2024large}.
-Large language models (LLMs) are now widely integrated into everyday online communication through messaging assistance tools \cite{kannan2016smart, hohenstein2023artificial, agarwal2025ai}.
-While such assistance can reduce the burden of writing \cite{noy2023experimental}, conventional personalization features risk amplifying stance differences among people with diverse views \cite{huszar2022algorithmic, cheng2025social}.
-Conversely, some designs for AI-mediated communication have been proposed to foster interpersonal trust and build consensus across lines of disagreement \cite{claggett2025relational, hartman2022interventions, hohenstein2023artificial, tessler2024ai, heide2025understanding}.
-Yet, it remains unclear how these \textit{micro-level} interventions can cascade upward to shape \textit{macro-level} changes in human group composition.
-How can AI message suggestions foster social cohesion rather than exacerbate division in diverse populations?
+Recent advances in artificial intelligence (AI) introduce a new layer of influence to these micro-macro dynamics \cite{hancock2020ai}.
+Large language models (LLMs) are increasingly integrated into everyday communication through messaging assistance tools \cite{kannan2016smart, hohenstein2023artificial}.
+These tools effectively create \textit{hybrid human–AI} expressive processes, in which algorithmic suggestions subtly shape how people articulate their views \cite{rahwan2019machine, tsvetkova2024new, clark2025extending, ueshima2024simple}.
+While such assistance can reduce the burden of writing \cite{noy2023experimental}, conventional personalization features may unintentionally reinforce users’ ideological viewpoints and deepen intergroup divisions \cite{huszar2022algorithmic, cheng2025social}.
+In contrast, recent work shows that assistance incorporating the perspectives of interaction partners can improve cross-group receptiveness \cite{claggett2025relational, argyle2023leveraging, tessler2024ai, heide2025understanding}.
+Yet it remains unclear whether—and how—such micro-level shifts in AI-mediated expression scale up to shape macro-level patterns of group composition in hybrid communication environments.

-Here, we address this question through a preregistered experiment conducted on a customized online chat platform (see Methods for details) \cite{HuqUnknown-wm}.
+To examine these dynamics, we conducted a preregistered experiment on an online chat platform (see Methods for details) \cite{HuqUnknown-wm}.
 Participants ($N=557$), recruited from Prolific \cite{palan2018prolific}, were randomly assigned to sessions of 6 to 15 people ($M = 9.42$, $s.d. = 2.57$), subdivided into groups of 2 to 4 (Fig. \ref{fig:networks}).
-Each group discussed a politically controversial topic selected to maximize opinion diversity for that session, based on participants' pre-task survey responses (see Extended Data Table 1 for survey items) \cite{claggett2025relational}.
-Participants were able to update their survey stance during the session, though this occurred rarely ($6.40\%$ of cases).
+Groups discussed a politically controversial topic selected to maximize opinion diversity within each session, based on pre-task survey responses (Extended Data Table 1) \cite{claggett2025relational}.
+Participants could update their stance during the session, though this occurred rarely ($6.40\%$ of cases).